Notes from the Land of “Euro” in “EMV”

 As we’ve noted in this space before, “EMV” is coming — sooner rather than later — to America.
-It’s that standard — already adopted in Europe and Asia — of having an additional chip on your charge card, as well as an additional means of authenticating any charges made in person, like use of a PIN or a signature.
+It’s that standard — already adopted in Europe and Asia — of having an additional chip on your charge card, as well as an additional means of authenticating any charges made in person, like use of a PIN or a signature for EMV payment cards.

 “EMV” stands for “Europay, Mastercard and Visa,” and we’re just back from brief travel in the “Europay” zone — specifically to Germany.
 This was our first time in Europe since we’ve been reporting on EMVs here, and we were curious to see the differences in how our non-chipped “traditional” American charge card would fare vs. the recently upgraded EMV-ready card we had from another account.

 The surprise answer — at least during our week in Berlin — was that we rarely used the charge card at all.
 Cash, in this case Euros, turns out to be, if not king, at least much more widely used — at least based on our anecdotal experiences –than plastic.

 Or rather, use of plastic was more limited than we’re used to in the U.S. Yes, you could use it to charge your ticket when riding the Underground, but you also need your PIN to make the charge card work in those platform vending machines.
 We were also asked for a PIN in a European airport when transferring planes, and paying for our fish-and-chips.
 When we said we didn’t have one (this was for our no-chip card), the server went ahead and processed the payment anyway.